 ...and on to the photos on the next page.

 If you have made a project using a White Space Design, would you share it with me?
-I would love to see more examples of how people use this technique and it would really benefit scrappers who are just starting out to see more work than mine too.
+I would love to see more examples of how people use this technique and it would really benefit scrappers and card crafters who are just starting out to see more work than mine too.